trigaten/Learn_Prompting/docs/applied_prompting/short_response.md

 <pre>
     <span style={{backgroundColor: "#FFF2CC"}}>Write a highly detailed discussion response, in the structure of an essay, responding to the following prompt:</span><br/>
-    Expalin the causes of the Civil War and whether expansion played a role in the conflict. <br/>Include evidence to support your argument.
+    Explain the causes of the Civil War and whether expansion played a role in the conflict. <br/>Include evidence to support your argument.
 </pre>

 ### Automate well defined prompt rewriting with GPT3